Siamcreed/project-1/README.md

 As a user I expect to be notified if I win of the opponent wins.
 As a user I expect to be to be able to retry after a win or loss.
 As a user I expect my score and opponent score to be recorded.

+# Challenges
+I had a lot of challenges adding the retry button

+function restart() {
+    spaces.fill(null)
+// This null part is to remove any items within the tabs.
+    tabs.forEach( tab => {
+        tab.innerText = ''
+        tab.style.backgroundColor=''
+    })

+    playerText.innerHTML = 'Tic Tac Toe'

+}

+# Wins
+The code works and the game does the basic things.

+# Improvements
+-Score boards
+-Better styling
+-Better retry button

+# Bugs
+The retry button only works if no one has won.
+And it doesn't reset the turn.